Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

-# YOUR PRODUCT/TEAM NAME
+# Ratatouille / team 23

  > _Note:_ This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
  >
  > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

-## Iteration XX - Review & Retrospect
+## Iteration 02 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: March 8th, 2018
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: GB303

 ## Process - Reflection